 And that means I gotta teach you how to enter into the writing process with the kind of bold confidence that inspires you to take risks and grow your craft.
 Without doing this step first, you can kiss that Pulitzer good bye.

-Whenever I put a writing recipe on this site, it’s with these ten tips in mind because I know they encourage writing confidence.
+Whenever I put a writing idea on this site, it’s with these ten tips in mind because I know they encourage writing confidence.
 All of these guidelines apply to haiku writing and beyond.

 1. Have no fear.